Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/xenos_skyrat_redo/readme.md

-@Paxilmaniac - Porting the xenos from TGMC, adopting their stuff to work with our code TGMC - Where the sprites, sound, and ideas for caste abilities came from
+@Paxilmaniac - Porting the xenos from TGMC, adopting their stuff to work with our code TGMC - Where the sprites, sound, and ideas for caste abilities came from Those two rounds where xenos curbstomped the whole station - Inspiration for doing this in the first place